kadamandersson/kadamandersson.github.io/index.md

 ## Supervision

-### Looking for master students with strong interest in stochastic analysis and/or Bayesian statistics
+### Looking for master students with strong interest in stochastic analysis or reinforcement learning

-Contact me.
+Topics of interest are statistics for SDE, approximate stochastic differential control or games and multi agent reinforcement learning.
+Contact me if interested.

 ### PhD students